ZoneMinder/zoneminder/README.txt

 o    FIX - The console view previously could spawn instances of zmdc.pl when ZM wasn't running.
-This has now been corrected. o    FIX - Scaling of stills event views has now been rationalised to not ever be smaller than 100% as the image is always sent at at least this resolution.
+This has now been corrected. o    FIX - The console view has been optimised to speed up display by up to a factor of ten. o    FIX - Scaling of stills event views has now been rationalised to not ever be smaller than 100% as the image is always sent at at least this resolution.